Irving W. Twiford

 Irving Washington Twiford (February 2, 1898 – December 9, 1988) was an American politician.
 A member of the Democratic Party, he served in the Wyoming House of Representatives from 1951 to 1952.

 Life and career

 Twiford was born in Oshkosh, Nebraska, the son of John and Jennie Twiford.
-He served in the armed forces during World War II, which after his discharge, he worked as a rancher in Moorcroft, Wyoming.
+He worked as a rancher in Moorcroft, Wyoming.

 Twiford served in the Wyoming House of Representatives from 1951 to 1952.
 During his service in the House, in 1951, he served on the agriculture and education committees along with representatives Otis Wright and J. W. Myers.

 Death

 Twiford died on December 9, 1988 in Wheatland, Wyoming, at the age of 90.
 He was buried at Horseshoe Cemetery.